wildanzakaria/Cleansing-Data-with-Python/README.md

 Name: name of the game <br />
 Sales: sales of the game in millions <br />
 Series: series of the game <br />
-Release: release date of the game
+Release: release date of the game <br />
-Genre: genre of the game
+Genre: genre of the game <br />
-Developer: Depelover of the game
+Developer: Depelover of the game <br />
-Publisher: publisher of the game
+Publisher: publisher of the game <br />